-The bill H.222 amends various sections of Vermont law regarding civil orders of protection, specifically enhancing the definitions and provisions related to stalking and abuse.
-It introduces a more comprehensive definition of "course of conduct" to include the use of electronic devices for surveillance without authorization, thereby broadening the scope of behaviors that can be considered stalking.
-Additionally, the bill modifies the language around who can seek relief from abuse, allowing minors aged 16 and older, or those in dating relationships, to file complaints on their own behalf.
-The bill also updates the terminology used throughout, replacing gender-specific pronouns with more inclusive language.
+The bill amends various sections of Vermont law to enhance the definitions and procedures related to stalking and domestic violence.
+It introduces a more comprehensive definition of "course of conduct" that includes the use of electronic devices to surveil individuals without authorization.
+Additionally, the term "stalk" is clarified to encompass actions that would cause a reasonable person to fear for their safety or experience significant emotional distress.
+The bill also updates the language regarding who can seek relief from abuse, allowing minors in dating relationships to file complaints on their own behalf, and modifies the terminology to be more inclusive.

-Furthermore, the bill outlines specific orders that courts may issue to protect victims, including the requirement for defendants to complete a domestic violence accountability program.
+Furthermore, the bill outlines specific court orders that can be issued to protect victims of domestic violence, including provisions for vehicle possession and requirements for defendants to complete domestic violence accountability programs.
 It mandates that the Domestic Violence Fatality Review Commission report on the number of defendants ordered to complete such programs and their completion rates.
 The act is set to take effect on July 1, 2025.
-Overall, H.222 aims to strengthen protections for victims of domestic violence and stalking while ensuring that the legal language reflects contemporary understanding and inclusivity.

 As Passed By the House -- Official: 15-1103, 12-5131, 15-1104, 15-1140